-The first step in the structure to manage each exploitation and dissemination activity is research the target audience; who needs to be reached, how they can be reached, what trends they follow and what the expected result and impact could be.
+The first step in the structure to manage each exploitation and dissemination activities is research into the target audience; Who needs to be reached, how they can be reached, what trends they follow and what the expected result and impact could be.
 The target audience research is conducted by WP5.